robsontenorio/laravel-keycloak-guard/README.md

 # Simple Keycloak Guard for Laravel

-This packages helps you authenticate users on a Laravel API based on JWT tokens generated from  **Keycloak Server**.
+This package helps you authenticate users on a Laravel API based on JWT tokens generated from  **Keycloak Server**.

 # Requirements

-✔️ I`m building a API with Laravel.
+✔️ I`m building an API with Laravel.

 ✔️ I will not use Laravel Passport, because Keycloak Server will do the job.

 ✔️ The frontend is separated project.

 ✔️ The frontend users authenticate **directly on Keycloak Server** to obtain a JWT token.
-This process have nothing to do with the backend.
+This process have nothing to do with the Laravel API.

 ✔️ The frontend keep the JWT token.